skip to Main Content

 The bell rang, and we dashed back to our classrooms, still holding more sweets in our hands.

-My classmates asked me, “Are these sweets are available at canteen these days?”
+My classmates asked me, “Are these sweets available at the canteen these days?”

 I said proudly, “No, my father got these for me.”